 Mount Sinai Beth Israel disseminates information about the Doctoral Internship in Clinical Psychology program through a number of public forums, including a both a dedicated Mount Sinai web site and a listing in the Directory of the APPIC web site.
-The web site housed on the Mount Sinai Beth Israel server provides a detailed description of the program, including: the setting of the internship, training philosophy and training goals, available clinical placements and rotations, supervision and didactics offered, a listing of the training faculty, instructions for applying to the program, as well as specifics on employment such as salary and benefits, and post-internship activities.
-Our website can be found at:
+The web site housed on the Mount Sinai Beth Israel server provides a detailed description of the program, including: the setting of the internship, training philosophy and training goals and competencies, available clinical placements and rotations, supervision and didactics offered, a listing of the training faculty, instructions for applying to the program, as well as specifics on employment such as salary and benefits, and post-internship activities.
+Our website can be found at: http://icahn.mssm.edu/education/residencies-fellowships/list/msbi-clinical-psychology-internship

-http://icahn.mssm.edu/education/residencies-fellowships/list/msbi-clinical-psychology-internship

 The Doctoral Internship in Clinical Psychology program at Mount Sinai Beth Israel only accepts AAPI applications through the APPIC website.
-Once all applications have been submitted, each application is read by at least two faculty members, and rated on a variety of factors such as: academic and research achievement, amount of clinical experience, breadth and diversity of clinical experience, amount and diversity of psychological testing experience, quality of written expression and self-awareness, as well overall quality of fit with the training goals of the program.
+Once all applications have been submitted, each application is read by at least two faculty members, and rated on a variety of factors such as: academic and research achievement, amount of clinical experience, breadth and diversity of clinical experience, amount and REMOVE INDENTATION to Match above scope of psychological testing experience, quality of written expression and self-awareness, as well overall quality of fit with the training goals of the program.
 The top 60 applicants are then invited to interview for the internship program.
 Five interview dates are offered, typically in the first two weeks of January, with 12 applicants seen on each day.
 On the interview day, all 12 applicants are seen together as a group by the Training Director for a one hour overview of the training program.
-Then each applicant is interviewed by two faculty members, utilizing videotape segments of intake and psychotherapy sessions to provide clinical material for discussion - allowing the faculty to assess diagnostic and therapy skills in vivo.
+Then each applicant is interviewed by at least two faculty members, utilizing videotape segments of intake and psychotherapy sessions to provide clinical material for discussion - allowing the faculty to assess diagnostic and therapy skills in vivo.
 Applicants are rated for both competence and trainability based on their interview performance.
-Applicants are then served lunch, during which time they have the opportunity to discuss the program with current Interns.
 After all interviews are completed, the top half of applicants are ranked.
 The ranked list of applicants is then submitted to APPIC for the national match.
 We accept six interns each year.
 Our application deadline is November1, each year.